 Pick a good remote meeting tool

-The key to any remote meeting is the use of a good video conferencing tool that works for you.
+The key to any remote meeting is the use of a good video conferencing tool or remote work software that works for you.
 You have to figure out what you need from your remote meeting tool.
 Review whether you need different features like call recording, closed virtual rooms, screen sharing, chat, and more.

 It is important to know how to create a work plan on communicating, as well as picking the tool that works for you.
 For example, Google Meet does not have a native call recording function on lower tiered or free plans.
 But if you don’t need your calls recorded, then this is not a problem for you.

 Similarly, Zoom allows for password-protected virtual meeting rooms and requires the application to be downloaded onto the user’s machine.
 If you have recurring meetings or meetings with people outside the organizations, you can meet with them in these secure virtual rooms easily.